3snowp7im/SotN-Randomizer/README.md

 ### Dry running

-You can omit the `--in-bin` option to perform a dry run.
+You can omit the `--in-bin` and `--out` options to perform a dry run.

-To print starting equipment and relic locations for a URL without actually writing the randomizations to your disc image:
+To print starting equipment and relic locations for a URL without actually writing the randomizations to your disc image or PPF patch file:

 ```shell
 $ node randomize -vvv https://sotn.io/?myseed